mcaliman/mcaliman.github.io/_posts/en/java/2015-01-04-java-jsf22-secure-login-webapp.md

 </html>
 ```

-And finally the one for the `index.xhtml` page.
+Finally, the code for the `index.xhtml` page:

 ```xml
 <?xml version='1.0' encoding='UTF-8' ?>